-A bond is a security deposit a tenant pays at the start of a tenancy.
+A bond is a security deposit a tenant pays at the start of a tenancy and is typically equivalent to 4 weeks rent.
 The bond is held by the Residential Tenancy Authority (RTA) and is paid back to the tenant at the end of the tenancy provided no money is owed to the landlord, there is no damage to the property and the property is returned in good repair (including cleaning).

 6. What about connection of services?